 VICE: Can you give an example of racist comments you've received that were meant in a sexy way?

-Myrna: Recently, a guy came up to me and told me I looked "sexy exotic."
-In bars, I always get comments about my curls that are meant in a flirty way but can be quite intimidating.
+Myrna: Recently, a guy came up to me and told me I looked "sexy exotic".
+In bars, I always get comments about my curls that are meant in a flirty way, but can be quite intimidating.

 Is it always bad?

 Well, I've had men say I'm more exciting than white girls, which I take as a compliment rather than a racist insult, so that's not too bad.
-It's just the prejudice and exclusion coming from some comments that is the issue for me.
+It's just the prejudice and exclusion coming from some comments which is the issue for me.

 What do you mean exactly?

-I noticed that a lot of white guys assume that I would never like them because they think I would only go for Moroccan or Turkish boys, for example.
+I noticed that a lot of white guys assume that I would never like them, because they think I would only go for Moroccan or Turkish boys, for example.
 My boyfriend is actually white, and some people are shocked when they find out.
-And it's not a lot of fun when I'm out with my friends, and I'm the only one who's being ignored by guys.
+And it's not a lot of fun when I'm out with my friends and I'm the only one who's being ignored by guys.